CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Installation via Docker
 ----------------------------

-The engine and gym environment is built in a docker image.
+The engine and the gym environment are built in a docker image.
 You can pull it down to easily build the necessary environment.
-For now, the tag of latest image is ``0.1.0``, we will notify you if a new version is pushed.
+For now, the tag of latest image is ``0.1.0``, and we will notify you if a new version is pushed.

 .. code-block::